 Academic Integrity Policy

-Golden Gate University is committed to preparing students to lead and serve, committed to creating an academic community that values both individual and collaborative efforts that promote learning.
+Golden Gate University is committed to preparing students to lead and serve and to creating an academic community that values both individual and collaborative efforts that promote learning.
 The University aims to cultivate a community based on trust, academic integrity and honor.
 Specifically, Golden Gate University seeks to accomplish the following:

-- Ensure that students understand that the responsibility for upholding academic honesty lies with them.
+- Ensure that students, faculty, and administrators understand that the responsibility for upholding academic honesty lies with them.

 - Prevent any students from gaining an unfair advantage over other students through academic misconduct.